sourajit-dasgupta2075/Lunaice-x/README.md

-  # Design LUNAICE-X Web Platform
+  # LUNAICE-X Web Platform

   This is a code bundle for Design LUNAICE-X Web Platform.
-The original project is available at https://www.figma.com/design/Vgy5huNZcGaY2CNRjuN8x3/Design-LUNAICE-X-Web-Platform.

   ## Running the code